datanav/docs/getting-started.rst

 in the labs we have now started to create dependencies between datasets through hops.
 In the node config provided for this guide there is also a pipe named **person-address-csv** which uses **global-person** as its source dataset.
 In its DTL transform there is a hops to **global-location**.
 This means that entities from **person-address-csv** should change when the data in the source dataset **global-person** changes, in addition to when the relevant data in **global-location** changes.
 We could of course check through every entity in global-location for changes, but this would also mean we need to reprocess every entity in the source datasets to check for changes when they connect to global-location.

 In order to make sure that only entities that have changed since the last time the integration ran are updated, Sesam utilizes **“dependency tracking”**. **Dependency tracking** ensures that Sesam recognizes changes in connected data, and not only changes in the pipe’s sources, and acts accordingly.
-For further information regarding dependency tracking visit the :ref:`Consepts-section <concepts-dependency_tracking>` of the Developer Guide.
+For further information regarding dependency tracking visit the :ref:`Concepts-section <concepts-dependency_tracking>` of the Developer Guide.

-We will try to explain the workings of dependency tracking with a different example, and then apply this information to the current situation in :ref:`lab 22 <getting-started-labs-22>`.
+We will try to explain the workings of dependency tracking with a different example, and then apply this information in :ref:`lab 22 <getting-started-labs-22>`.

 Let us assume you have a dataset in your Sesam node concerning all the employees in a company.
 This dataset may contain information regarding the employee’s names, employee numbers, age, length of employment and so on.
 In another dataset you have information regarding which projects the employees have worked on as well as the employee number.
 You now wish to combine these datasets to generate a new dataset that includes both the employees name, employee number and the different projects this employee has worked on.
 This could be done using the :ref:`hops <hops_function>` function.

 If we start with the dataset containing employee information, we may combine the data from the employee dataset with the project dataset based on matching employee numbers.
 Should an employee change their name, Sesam will pick up a change in the source entity and reprocess that entity to update the results.
-However, the project dataset in not the source entity in this case, but registering the changes in this dataset is just as vital as registering changes in the source dataset, as they both combine to make the resulting dataset in this use-case.
+However, the project dataset is not the source in this case, but registering the changes in this dataset is just as vital as registering changes in the source dataset, as they both combine to make the resulting dataset in this use-case.
 This is where dependency tracking comes into play.

 Dependency tracking tracks all the data this pipe, as well as the dataset it is connected to, such that changes to data outside the source dataset are registered and reprocessed in the pipe.

 So far in the labs we have only covered changes outside the pipe we are working on.
 But, what about changes in the pipe itself?
 If we add lines in our DTL config, how does Sesam know that the entities should be reprocessed?
 The source or the dependent data has no changes, and therefore no entities will be reprocessed as Sesam thinks nothing has changed.
 In short, Sesam does not recognize this automatically.
 Entities are only reprocessed in Sesam if there are changes in the data coming into the pipe.
-If we make changes in a Sesam pipe, changes that will affect the end result (such as adding extra data), the entities that has already been processed will not by them self be reprocessed, thus only changed data or new data will be populated with the extra information.
+This means that if we make changes to a Sesam pipe, only changed or new data will be populated with the extra information, the entities that has already been processed will not by themselves be reprocessed.

 To remedy this, every time we make changes in a pipe that will affect the output data, and if we want all old entities to have that extra information, we must manually **reset** and **start** the pipe.
 When we reset a pipe, all the entities from the source will be reprocessed.
 This can be done by clicking on the three dots next to the pipe name at the top of your pipe.